KristianLyng/varnishfoo/chapter-1.rst

 You will find the source on https://github.com/KristianLyng/varnishfoo.
 This is something I am doing on my spare time, and I hope to get help from the Varnish community in the form of feedback.
-While the format will be that of a book, I intend to keep it alive with updates as long as I can stay motivated.
+While the format will be that of a book, I intend to keep it alive with updates as long as I can.

 I intend to cover as much Varnish-related content as possible, from administration to web development and infrastructure.
 And my hope is that